OminousDude/OminousDude/README.md

 Hi, I am probably working with transformers or stocks... or both (:
-Currently studying reinforced learning, solving stocks with AI, and coding a Neural Net in Java from scratch
+Currently studying reinforced learning, predicting stocks with AI, and coding a Neural Net in Java from scratch

 InternLM > Qwen > Llama > Mistral > Gemma > Phi